alex-custodio/alex-custodio/README.md

 <h1 align="center">
 Hi everyone!
-I'm Alex Custódio, a brazilian fullstack and game developer (With a special interest in the web 3.0, linux and open source)
+I'm Alex Custódio, a backend and gamedeveloper (With a special interest in the web 3.0)
 </h1>

 > <h3>📚 Skills:</h3>